 Plus, renting is more cost-effective.
 For example, if you wanted to be Jessica Rabbit, you could buy the costume for $90, rent it for $45, or buy a used costume for $63.

 If you’re in New York, StyleLend has a library of upscale Halloween costume building blocks you can choose from, straight from the closet of other stylish New Yorkers.
 I’m especially into the Queen of Hearts

 3. Buy it from an ethical retailer.

 A couple years ago, I decided to be the pink My Little Pony character.
 She’s my favorite because she’s the party pony, always bouncing around and shooting off a cannon of confetti.
 I mean, she basically is me.
 How did I make this happen?
 I went shopping at American Apparel.
 This is their jam.
 They actually do more business at Halloween than Christmas season!
 It’s the place to go to get affordable items in crazy colors that you know are made in the U.S. by fairly paid workers.
 (And now with a new female CEO who doesn’t sexually harass people, hooray!)

-You could also look through my Shopping Guide to find sustainable and ethical retailers, or Etsy for an interesting, handmade item.
+You could also look through Etsy for an interesting, handmade item.
 The point is, you don’t have to pick out something with human rights abuses attached.